-III CORPS & FORT HOOD PUBLIC AFFAIRS
+III CORPS and FORT HOOD PUBLIC AFFAIRS

 The Public Affairs Office on Fort Hood is a joint office with III Corps and U.S. Army Garrison Fort Hood.
-PAO fulfills the Armyâ€™s obligation to keep the
+PAO fulfills the Army's obligation to keep the

 The Command Information Office produces internal media products for III Corps and Fort Hood using a variety of outlets listed below to assist the commander in

-Many units and agencies on Fort Hood have their own Public Affairs Offices that produce articles, escort media and manage social
+PAO CONTACTS - Many units and agencies on Fort Hood have their own Public Affairs Offices that produce articles, escort media and manage social

 media sites.
 A full list of Fort Hood PAO Contacts can be found on the Fort Hood website.

-The first stop for information about Fort Hood, services and unit information is the
+Fort Hood's Website - The first stop for information about Fort Hood, services and unit information is the

 hotos about Fort Hood Soldiers deployed to other areas of the world.
 It also provides entry into a variety of other websites of interest to Soldiers, civilians,

 Fort Hood Sentinel - Fort Hood's Hometown Newspaper - The Fort Hood Sentinel is a weekly

 well as to selected major shopping areas.
 The Fort Hood Sentinel is published every Thursday.
 News, sports, leisure and family news is covered.
-The Fort Hood Sentinel can also be read
+The Fort Hood

 To request editorial coverage, contact the editor at 254-287-9495 or stop by the newspaper office in Room W105 of the III Corps Headquarters building.